Career Navigation: A Closer Look at the Applicant Tracking System

 • Managing the offer and onboarding processes

-When CRMs and ATSs work in tandem, hiring teams are able to do everything from posting jobs and syncing calendars to sending offer letters, all in one unified platform.
+When CRM software and ATSs work in tandem, hiring teams are able to do everything from posting jobs and syncing calendars to sending offer letters, all in one unified platform.
 Take Workable, for instance.

-While platforms like Workable provide companies and hiring departments with valuable features to optimize the hiring process, automated hiring comes with its share of pitfalls.
-Continue reading to learn more about the implications for candidates in search of professional opportunities.
+Platforms like Workable provide companies with valuable features to optimize the hiring process.
+But, automated hiring comes with its share of pitfalls.

 Challenges presented by an automated system

-Our career coaches agree.
+Our career experts agree.
 Over the years, they’ve observed a steady rise in the use of ATS technology and believe it won’t be going away anytime soon.

 With so many companies relying on automation to fill roles, the likelihood of a human pulling your resume out of a pile remains low.
 This presents a unique challenge for candidates looking to stand out from the crowd.